Scholarships in the Pacific Northwest can help Cascadia natives climb to their higher education goals without mountains of debt.

 Deadline: December 31st

-Worth $1,000, the Lydia Pickup Memorial Scholarship is bestowed by the Society of Women Engineers (SWE) Pacific Northwest Chapter to females earning ABET-accredited bachelor’s or master’s degrees.
-Women must register full-time with 12+ credits at Seattle University, the University of Washington, St. Martin’s College, Montana State University, or Montana Tech.
-Eligibility criteria also mandates having unmet financial need, attaining at least sophomore status, achieving a 3.0 GPA or better, and displaying technical promise.
+The Lydia Pickup Memorial Scholarship is for $1,000.
+It’s offered by the Society of Women Engineers Pacific Northwest Chapter to females earning ABET-accredited bachelor’s or master’s degrees.
+Women must register full-time with 12+ credits at:

 Contact